ireoluwax/ezra/frontend/README.md

 - Use the `yarn test` command to run all the unit test

 ### Run webpack live server
-- use `yarn start` to open the app with webpacks live server
+- use `yarn sart` to open the app with webpacks live server

 ### Build for deployment
 - use `yarn run build` to build files for deployment and distribution